frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 reasonable way to specify that a particular workflow depends on the result or outputs of another workflow.

-This means that for our use case, we have to create a new *job* within the `Haskell-CI` workflow.
-Because `haskell-ci.yml` is generated by the `haskell-ci` tool, we have to patch this file.
+This means that for our use case we have to create a new *job* within the `Haskell-CI` workflow.
+Because `haskell-ci.yml` is generated by the `haskell-ci` tool we have to patch this file.
-Fortunately, `haskell-ci` provides a mechanism to apply specified patches when generating `haskell-ci.yml` (covered in the next section).
-Unfortunately, defining and maintaining our additional job(s) as *patches* to YAML files is more unpleasant than dealing with them as plain YAML.
+Fortunately `haskell-ci` provides a mechanism to apply specified patches when generating `haskell-ci.yml` (shown later in this article).
+Unfortunately, defining and maintaining our additional job(s) as *patches* to YAML files is even more unpleasant than dealing with them as plain YAML.

 ## GitHub Actions: reusable workflows